Coordinates: Kyoto, Japan

 Caffeine Fix: Japan is a tea culture, sure.
 But a new wave of coffee shops is challenging that.
 Our favorites, among them: % Arabica, Vermillion, and Weekenders.

 Dine: Japanese cuisine extends far beyond sushi.
+In Kyoto, try kaiseki, the elaborate multi-course traditional meal based on seasonality.
 Indulge in flaky goodness at Endo, the go-to tempura restaurant for Kyoto cognoscenti and international gourmands alike.
 Feast on the freshest of teppanyaki at Mikaku.
-Or sample the best of the city’s new-wave food scene at Monk.
+Or sample the best of the city’s new-wave food scene including pizza cooked in a wood fired oven at Monk.

 Night Cap: Polish the night off with a drink (or three) at Yamatoya, a backstreets whiskey bar that serves up smoke and whiskey over smooth jazz; Oil, a hidden rooftop gem; or Rockingchair, home to Kenji Tsubokura, one of Japan’s top mixologists.